neelrajpatil/Interactive-Lab-Hub/FinalProject/FinalProject.md

 ## Team and Work Distribution

+In our project, the collaboration and distinct contributions of each team member were key to its success.
+Zack Pakin led the way with his insightful concept, integrating Minecraft on Pi with MediaPipe to enhance user interaction.
+Carlos Suberviola applied his technical acumen to address software integration challenges, ensuring a smooth and functional user interface.
+Ivan Nikitovic contributed significantly with his expertise in pose detection, elevating the game's interactivity and user engagement.
+Finally, Neel Patil was instrumental in developing the game's logic, crafting an engaging and coherent gameplay experience.
+As a team of students, each member's unique skills and perspectives were invaluable in transforming our initial concept into a functional and engaging project.
+Our collaborative approach allowed us to learn from each other and navigate the complexities of the project, highlighting the importance of teamwork in achieving our goals.

 ## Conclusion

 MyCraft is a pioneering interface that offers a new level of interaction with Minecraft.
 The project has demonstrated the potential of pose detection in gaming and presents exciting opportunities for future development and refinement.